How to Study for the MCAT

 If you are able to see that you are repeatedly averaging a low score on one or two of the four sections, then you will quickly realize what to focus on.
 In reality, if your final score on the MCAT is lower than 500, you are going to have a difficult time being accepted into a medical school unless you have an outstanding resume put together.

-How important is passing the MCAT with a high score to you?
-Enough to make a sizeable investment for a prep course?
+How important to you is achieving a high score on the MCAT?
+Enough to make a sizable investment for a prep course?
 There are several MCAT prep courses offered by reputable companies.
 A few even guarantee that you will receive a higher score on the MCAT than you did previously (of course, this would mean you have had to take the exam already.)

 However, there is one drawback.
 Prep courses can be expensive.
 If you are close to wrapping up four years in college, you probably don’t have too much disposable income.
 Think of a prep course as an investment in your future as it will help you get into medical school and become a doctor.